 An inspired writer and content manager who has been with SensorsTechForum since the project started.
 A professional with 10+ years of experience in creating engaging content.
 Focused on user privacy and malware development, she strongly believes in a world where cybersecurity plays a central role.
 If common sense makes no sense, she will be there to take notes.
 Those notes may later turn into articles!

 Get a free scanner to see if your MAC is infected.
 Use SpyHunter to remove malware in less than 15 minutes.

 Enjoy a free 7-day trial using your credit card.
 Cancel at least two days before the trial ends to avoid any charges.
 Subscription fees vary by region and will renew automatically unless you cancel in time.
 You'll receive a reminder before your next billing, and there's a 30-day money-back guarantee.
 Read the full terms and discover the free removal service.
 Read more...

 Get a free scanner to see if your PC is infected.

 Stop Push Pop-ups

 How to Remove CheckAMap from Windows.

-Step 3: Clean any registries, created by CheckAMap on your computer.
+Step 4: Clean Any registries, Created by CheckAMap on Your PC.

 The usually targeted registries of Windows machines are the following: